Cal Raleigh Player Props: Mariners vs. Brewers

-The Seattle Mariners, including Cal Raleigh (hitting .194 in his past 10 games, with two doubles, a home run, eight walks and five RBI), take on starter Corbin Burnes and the Milwaukee Brewers at T-Mobile Park, Monday at 9:40 PM ET.
+The Seattle Mariners and Cal Raleigh, who went 1-for-3 with a home run and an RBI last time out, take on Colin Rea and the Milwaukee Brewers at T-Mobile Park, Tuesday at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rockies.
+He hit a home run while going 1-for-3 in his most recent game against the Brewers.

 Cal Raleigh Game Info & Props vs. the Brewers